Pakistan mosque suicide bomber kills 59, wounds over 150

 Most of the casualties were police officers.
 It was not clear how the bomber was able to slip into the walled compound, which houses the police headquarters in the northwestern city of Peshawar and is itself located in a high-security zone with other government buildings.

-Sarbakaf Mohmand, a commander for the Pakistani Taliban, claimed responsibility for the attack on Twitter.
-The main spokesman for the militant group was not immediately available for comment.
+Sarbakaf Mohmand, a commander for the Pakistani Taliban, also known as Tehreek-e-Taliban Pakistan or TTP, claimed responsibility for the attack in a post on Twitter.

+But hours later, TTP spokesperson Mohammad Khurasani distanced the group from the bombing, saying it was not its policy to target mosques, seminaries and religious places, adding that those taking part in such acts could face punitive action under TTP’s policy.
+His statement did not address why a TTP commander had claimed responsibility for the bombing.

 "The sheer scale of the human tragedy is unimaginable.
 This is no less than an attack on Pakistan," tweeted Prime Minister Shahbaz Sharif, who visited the wounded in Peshawar and vowed "stern action" against those behind the bombing.
 He expressed his condolences to families of the victims, saying their pain "cannot be described in words."